Frequently Asked Questions

 We work with all members of the UofL community - undergraduate and graduate students, faculty, and staff - to improve their writing projects and skills.
 We provide free, one-on-one consultations, writing resources, in-class workshops, and a comfortable place to write.
 Our consultants can work with any piece of writing, whether for a specific course or for professional or personal development.

 We offer individual consultations to help you with your writing projects.
 These consultations can take place in person or online.
 We will work with your writing at any point in the writing process, from coming up with ideas when you are getting started to thinking about how best to revise a draft.
 In addition to our consultations, you can find resources on our website to help you with your concerns about writing.
-We also offer workshops about writing issues through courses or campus organizations.
+We also offer workshops about writing issues through courses or campus organizations

 We recommend making an appointment to visit the University Writing Center.
-You may make up to three appointments per week.
+You may schedule up to three appointments per week.
 You may also schedule multiple appointments at one time.
 If you want to work with the same consultant from one appointment to the next, please just let us know.
 While we do accept walk-in appointments, if you want to be sure to meet with a consultant, we recommend you make an appointment.

 We encourage writers to make several appointments throughout the course of a writing project.
 It can be helpful to make an appointment before you start writing to work on ideas and organization.
 You can make up to three face-to-face appointments per week.
 You may request the same consultant for multiple appointments.
 You may not make back-to-back appointments.
 Distance education students may make one Virtual Writing Center appointment per week.

 You can make an appointment in three ways.
-You may stop by the University Writing Center on the third floor of Ekstrom Library.
+You may stop by the University Writing Center on the first floor of Ekstrom Library.
 You can call us at 852-2173.
 Or, you can make an appointment online.

 Our one-on-one consultations last fifty minutes and start at the top of the hour.
 Virtual Writing Center consultations also last fifty minutes.